Statistical-Consulting/PCaPrognostics/README.md

   2. Download the 'csv', 'csv_eval' and 'models'-folders from this notebook into the 'pretrained_models_ae'-folder of this repository

 ### 3. Running the Models
-There are two types of model implementations in this repository:
+There are two types of model implementations in this repository.

-#### **📌 Models Implemented Within This Repository**
 Some models are fully implemented within the repository’s local structure, whereas others only run on Google Colab to thus take advantage of GPU resources.
 To use these models:
 1. Open the respective Google Colab notebook.
 2. Upload the necessary files (for tuning, training, or evaluation) into the Colab `content` pane.
 3. Execute the required code chunks according to the instructions provided in the notebook’s comments.
-In addition some models are implemnted in Python, some in R.
+In addition some models are implemented in Python, some in R.

 ##### Models implemented in Python:
 1. Nested resampling, model tuning and final model training in the `<model_name>_modelling.py`-files: